-Intermittent fasting… I’ve tried it 2x now and I wanted to share my exact results.
+Intermittent fasting is a nutrition tool that I’ve used for several years.
+I wanted to share my exact results because I’ve done it “right” and “wrong” or I should say that done it in not beneficial and very beneficial ways.
 You may expect this post to be “the results were amazing.”
 BUT, the first time, I really screwed up.
-You’ll never believe my results (or lack of haha) so I wanted to write this post and share what I did right and what I did wrong so that you can see the best results.
+I’ll share my results (or lack of haha) so I wanted to write this post and share what I did right and what I did wrong so that you can see the best results.

 WHAT IS INTERMITTENT FASTING